 No More “Noisy Neighbors”

 Also, the hardware itself is not the only benefit; you also protect your data by being the only client utilizing that hardware.
-The “noisy neighbor” problem inherent with virtual servers, where another client over-utilizes the shared resources of a virtual server, is not a concern on a dedicated server.
+The "noisy neighbor" problem inherent with shared hosting vs dedicated hosting, where another client over-utilizes the shared resources of a virtual server, is not a concern on a dedicated server.

 This ensures that only your site will be utilizing the disk space, CPU, and memory of your server.
 This also allows you to tweak your site and applications to maximize your use of the hardware and leverage every bit of performance by knowing that no other user will be "stealing" resources from you and causing issues with your site.